vectorgrp/sil-kit-adapters-qemu/chardev/README.md

 ```

-And you should see output similar to the following from the SilKitDemoChardevEchoDevice application:
+And you should see output similar to the following from the sil-kit-demo-chardev-echo-device application:
 ```
 SIL Kit >> SIL Kit: message1